Cancer Recovery Program

 About our protocol:

-We have designed this protocol over the past 4 years, using our collective knowledge and experience on patient outcomes in our Cancer Recovery Program.
+We have designed this protocol over four years, using our collective knowledge and experience on patient outcomes in our Cancer Recovery Program.
 We have done so to guide our treatment progression/exercise prescription with cancer patients.
-No one patient is the same, but using the Phase I-IV guidelines helps to ensure our patients are slowly progressed when needed but also challenged enough to help them to achieve their maximal outcomes.
+No two patients are the same, but using the Phase I-IV guidelines helps to ensure our patients are slowly progressed when needed but also challenged enough to help them to achieve their maximal outcomes.